umdenes100/ENES100ArduinoLibrary/README.md

 the [Arduino website](https://www.arduino.cc/en/Main/Software).

 **If you have an older version of the library on your computer, you _must_ delete it before adding a newer version.**
-Failure to do this may cause file conflicts and it is not guaranteed that the library will work properly.
+Failure to do this may cause file conflicts, and it is not guaranteed that the library will work properly.

 ## Setup<a name="setup"></a>

 Communication with the Vision System is done using ESP8266 WiFi-enabled microcontrollers.
-WiFi modules are available for checkout through a Teaching Fellow.
-The WiFi module has 4 pins:
+Wi-Fi modules are available for checkout through a Teaching Fellow.
+The Wi-Fi module has 4 pins:

 | Pin | Description     | Connect to...       |
 |-----|-----------------|---------------------|